 My cash advance company has threatened to take action against me for missing payments.
 What can I do?

-If your mca company has threatened to take action against you it means they probably have not done so yet.
-You still may have an opportunity for a good result.
-Look at what you can pay and consider offering to make that amount of a payment to them.
+If your mca company has threatened to take legal action against you it means they probably have not done so yet.
+You still may have a chance for a good result.
+Look at what you can pay and consider offering to make the maximum payment you can.

-If they refuse then put your offer in writing and email it to them.
-This may work strongly to your benefit if there is future court action against you.
-It demonstrates that you communicated with the cash advance companies.
-You attempted to work out a solution and still fulfill your obligation to them based on your worsened financial situation and they refused.
+If they refuse then put your offer in writing and email it to them certified.
+This may work strongly in your favor if there is future court action against you.
+It shows that you communicated with the cash advance companies and tried to work out a solution to fulfill your obligation to them with your worsened financial situation and they refused to work with you.
 Whatever your outcome ends up being, this action should put you in the best possible position later.

 I don’t want to talk to the mca companies.
 They are very aggressive, rude and threatening.
 Why should I talk to them?

-My cash advance company said they can lower the payments or pause the payments.
+My cash advance company said they can lower or pause the payments.
 Which one is best?

 I have some delinquent mca payments right now.
 Should I payoff the mca payments or try to work out a compromise?

-Payoff the cash advances if you are able through another loan when you cannot keep making the daily payments and know you will probably default.
-When you have the cash flow to keep making a lower payment then it is best to try to work out a compromise with the lender.
+Payoff the cash advances if you are able through another loan when you cannot keep making the daily payments and will default.
+Work out a compromise with the lender when you have the cash flow to make a lower payment.
+Ask them not to declare you a default account.

-A settlement company wants me to close my business checking account so that the mca companies cannot debit any longer.
+Is it good for a settlement company to tell me to close my business checking account so that the mca companies cannot debit my daily payment?.

-You should not close your business checking account to stop daily mca debits other than in some rare cases.
+You should not close your business checking account to stop daily mca debits except in some rare cases.
 Closing your account automatically causes you to be in default.
-The mca company can also declare the act of closing your business checking account to stop the daily payment as an intentional default.
+The mca company can also declare the act of closing your business checking account to stop the daily debit as an intentional default.

 I missed some daily mca payments and the advance company is telling me I am in default.
 Can they declare me in default?

 If the contract says missing a certain number of payments puts your account in default and you missed that number of payments then they can declare you in default.
-Negotiating the best possible outcome is almost always better even if you have been declared in default of an mca.
-By communicating with the advance company you usually get the best possible outcome for your business.
-In some cases when you do not have the cash flow to work out a payment plan then you may have to consider other options.
-Contacting a business attorney that specialized in cash advances may be your best choice in such a case.
+Negotiating is usually better even after you have been declared in default on a cash advance.
+Communicating with the advance company will usually get the best possible outcome for your business.